 More than one of the pathways listed above may be imposed for a single violation.
+Refer to Appendix J: Student Pathway Matrix for additional information.

-If a student is found responsible for repeat violations of the same or similar charges, pathways issued will be escalated in light of the repeat nature of the offense.
+If a student is found responsible for repeat violations of the same or similar charges, pathways issued will be escalated due to the repeat nature of the offense.